 Passion for the horse industry and passion for serving other seems to rise to the forefront for this year's leaders on the National Snaffle Bit Association's Foundation board of directors.
 This team is tasked with assisting the Foundation in administering its core programs, including Equestrians With Disabilities Grant Program, Trainer Crisis Fund, Heroes On Horses, Animal Welfare Fund and the Youth Scholarship Program.

-The Foundation is Your Opportunity to Get Involved by Caring and Sharing!
+The Foundation is Your Opportunity to Get Involved by Sharing the Dream!